-2. Digital equipment inspection forms and equipment sign-out sheet
+2. Digital equipment inspection forms and check out sheets

-Another practical capability your equipment inspection software should have is creating digital forms, checklists, and sign-in and sign-out sheets.
+Another practical capability your equipment inspection software should have is creating digital forms, checklists, and check in and check out sheets.

-Because an equipment sign-out sheet (and sign-in sheet) can do wonders for your equipment rental company.
+Because an equipment check out sheet (and check in sheet) can do wonders for your equipment rental company.
 It hastens your workflow implementation and service delivery and cuts your administrative costs and resources — boosting your day-to-day productivity.